Delicious 5-minute low-fat vegan cheese sauce made with protein-packed beans! This easy recipe is perfect for casseroles, pasta and more.

-This might just be the dairy-free cheesy comfort food you’ve been waiting for to finally quit cheese or go fully vegan!
+This might just be the dairy-free cheese sauce you’ve been waiting for to finally quit cheese or go fully vegan!

-- White beans – for the creamy (though not heavy and fatty) texture and heaps of protein
+- White beans – for the creamy texture and heaps of protein.

-- Nutritional yeast – that’s what plant-based cheese sauces depend on for their cheesy flavor – plus it offers a decent amount of B vitamins
+- Nutritional yeast – that’s what vegan cheese sauces depend on for their cheesy flavor.

 - Lemon juice – to give it some zing!

-- Salt & pepper – can be adjusted to taste and belong in every savory recipe
+- Salt & pepper – can be adjusted to taste.

-You then simply need to place the beans, soy milk, nutritional yeast, lemon juice and spices (more ideas on that later) into a blender jar and blend until smooth.
+Place the beans, soy milk, nutritional yeast, lemon juice and spices into a blender jar.